Skip to content

 First-Year Seminar

 Your first semester course schedule will include ITDY 101 - First-Year Seminar.
-This one-credit course will provide you with an orientation to college life and a support system intended to foster academic success and personal growth.
-You will also begin to develop a long-range academic plan as well as a college-level resume.
+This one-credit course will orient you to college life and help cultivate a support system intended to foster academic success and personal growth.
+You will also develop your long-range academic plan and college-level resume.

-Your seminar instructors will be your first-year advisor and a specially-trained peer mentor.
-In addition to teaching this course, your advisor will: approve your course selections; advise you on degree requirements; watch your academic progress; encourage you to utilize campus resources; and help explore, identify, and attain your goals.
+Your first-year advisor and a specially-trained peer mentor teach the course.
+Your advisor will also guide you on degree requirements, monitor your academic progress, and link you with campus resources.
 Your peer mentor, who is an upper-level undergraduate student, will provide helpful academic tips, encourage campus involvement, and connect you to other students within the campus community.

 Additional Notes on Course Selection